D'Angelo Barksdale: Season 1

-D'Angelo has a son, Tyrell, by his girlfriend Donette.
+D'Angelo has a son, Tyrell, with his girlfriend Donette.
 She wants D'Angelo to move in with her, but he does not want, or is unable to handle the responsibility of being a regular citizen and family man.
 He begins dating a dancer from his uncle's strip club, Shardene Innes, and lives with her for a short time, until Shardene finds out from the police that her colleague Keesha had overdosed, died, and been left in a dumpster after attending a Barksdale crew party.
 Shardene accuses D'Angelo of seeing her as trash that could easily be discarded, and moves out, and later goes on to cooperate with the police unit investigating the Barksdale clan, eventually beginning a relationship with Lester Freamon.

 Under D'Angelo's firm leadership, The Pit begins to turn a good profit.
 It nevertheless becomes a cause for concern when its stash is stolen by Omar Little, and, the next day, a police raid takes place.
 While the police's information is slightly outdated, and they raid a now-abandoned stash house, Lester finds D'Angelo's uncoded pager number on a wall.

 Stringer chastises D'Angelo for his sloppiness, and Avon places a bounty on Omar's crew.
 One night, Wallace and Poot identify Omar's boyfriend, Brandon, in an arcade.
 D'Angelo relays the message to Stringer, who has Brandon captured, tortured, and killed, and his corpse displayed in the courtyard of Wallace's home.
 Wallace becomes haunted by his role in Brandon's death.
 When Wallace expresses a desire to leave the business after seeing Brandon's mutilated remains, D'Angelo, who has developed a friendship with Wallace during his time in the Pit, is supportive and gives him money, encouraging him to finish his education.

 Stringer eventually begins asking after Wallace.
 D'Angelo senses that Wallace is in trouble and requests that Avon "let the boy be", reassuring Avon that Wallace is no danger to the organization.
 When Wallace returns and asks for his old job back, D'Angelo attempts to get him to leave, but is unable to convince him.
 Wallace is murdered by Bodie and Poot on Stringer's orders, though D'Angelo remains unaware of his death.

 Based indirectly on information Shardene provided to the police (heard on a microphone inside the club), D'Angelo is arrested while transporting drugs from New York, and is again interrogated.
 McNulty tells him that Wallace is dead.
 D'Angelo remembers the trick from before that got him writing a letter to Gant's fictitious family and doesn't believe him at first.
 When Stringer and Levy come to talk to him, D'Angelo demands to know where Wallace is.
 Stringer refuses to answer and warns D'Angelo to shut his mouth, confirming in D'Angelo's mind his suspicions.
 Furious, D'Angelo tells Stringer he will get his own lawyer rather than use Levy, permanently driving a wedge in their already fractured relationship.